bibanon/android-development-codex/Devices/Other-Devices/HTC-HD2.md

 #### Installing cLK 1.5

 1. Download the latest cLK from [this thread.](http://forum.xda-developers.com/showthread.php?t=1114053)
 2. Unzip file to someplace convenient.
 3. Open HD2 Toolkit.
 4. Shutdown phone.
 5. Press volume down + end key and hold until tri-colored screen appears.
 6. Format with **Wipe (Task 29)** using the HD2 toolkit.
 The phone will no longer have an OS of any kind, so get to the tri-colored screen again.
 7. On bottom left of HD2 toolkit theirs an option to **Install Custom RUU**, click **Browse**.
 8. Navigate to the place you previously unzipped `leoimg.nbh` and select that file.
 9. Click **Install RUU**.
 10. You're done, now install some new OSes!
 Jump to the [[next section.|HTC HD2#Installing Operating Systems with cLK]]

 #### Installing CLK 1.5 Without USB

-> **Note: This method is dangerous, you should only use this method if your USB port is broken.**
+> **Note: This method is slightly more prone to bricking, you should only use this method if your USB port is broken.**

 1. Format SD card.
 2. Download **cLK v 1.5** (The attached `LEOIMG.zip` file)

-3. Extract this file somewhere convenitent
+3. Extract this file somewhere convenient
 4. Put `leoimg.nbh` (from the `LEOIMG.zip` file) onto root of SD card.
 5. Power off phone.
 6. Press *volume down + end* .
 7. Install by following on screen directions. (press end key)
 8. Remove the battery.
 9. Replace battery and power on the phone.
 10. Power up phone, and you will have cLK.

 ## Installing Operating Systems with MAGLDR